MacroFab Blog

 Next Steps

-More testing is required to validate the use of the OPA541, but at a first glance things are looking promising.
-In the next part we will look at the big issue of dealing with all of the heat these opamps produce.
-We will be keeping the project up to date on our github repository.
+More testing is required to validate the use of the OPA541, but at first glance, things are looking promising.
+In the next part, we will look at the big issue of handling the heat these opamps produce.
+We will be keeping the project up to date on our GitHub repository.
 You can find the files for the simulations, schematics, board layouts, and test results.

 Related Topics